 JVA has partnered with the National Center for Safety Initiatives (NCSI) to process our member background screens.

-*USAV Screening and Safe Sport Training are accepted as they match the criteria of NCSI screening and APS training.
+*AAU Background Screening are accepted as they match the criteria of NCSI screening and APS training.

 It is imperative that applicants use their full legal name (as stated on a valid driver’s license, passport or non-driver state ID) and correct date of birth.